anatolyZader/vc-3/backend/business_modules/chat/chat.md

 ## Usage
 To use the `chat` module, developers can interact with the exposed API endpoints and leverage the Pub/Sub event handling mechanism to build real-time chat features within the application.

-The module also has the ability to register additional plugins, such as the `ragStatusPlugin`, which is currently commented out.